MaximilianHanussek/BOOTABLE/README.md

 If you have any questions or remarks just write me a mail: maximilian.hanussek@uni-tuebingen.de

 ## News (09.10.10)
 BOOTABLE has been puplished in the [FGCS LIFE 2019 special issue](https://doi.org/10.1016/j.future.2019.09.057).
-So if you want to learn more about the technical details of BOOTABLE please have a look at the paper.
+So if you want to learn more about the technical details of BOOTABLE please have a look at the paper and please cite it if it has been useful in your own work.

 ## News (02.05.19)
 We added the possibility to install BOOTABLE via Ansible.